aghosal89/FSI_NHANES_Application/README.md

     Outputs:

-          1. AnalysisAge30to80_with_HEI_noTAC.html: as the document obtained after knitting the .Rmd file above.
+          1. AnalysisAge30to80_with_HEI_noTAC.html: the document obtained in .html format after knitting the .Rmd file above.
-          2. Theta_Hat.csv: as the .csv file contaning the estimated index parameter for the Single Index part of the model.
+          2. Theta_Hat.csv: the .csv file contaning the estimated index parameter for the Single Index part of the model.
-          3. Output_Age20to80_noTAC_residuals3.csv
-          4. Output_Age20to80_noTAC_predictions3.csv
-          5. Output_Age20to80_noTAC_betas3.csv
+          3. Output_Age20to80_noTAC_residuals.csv: The model residuals obtained for every order of quantile t.
+          4. Output_Age20to80_noTAC_predictions.csv: The model predictions obtained for every order of quantile t.
+          5. Output_Age20to80_noTAC_betas.csv: Estimated beta coefficints for every order of quantile t.
-          6. Output_Age20to80_noTAC_rnames3.csv
+          6. Output_Age20to80_noTAC_rnames.csv:
-          7. Output_Age20to80_noTAC_betas_UCL3.csv
+          7. Output_Age20to80_noTAC_betas_UCL.csv
-          8. Output_Age20to80_noTAC_betas_LCL3.csv
+          8. Output_Age20to80_noTAC_betas_LCL.csv
+          9. Output_Age20to80_noTAC_betaeffects.csv
+          10. Output_Age20to80_noTAC_betaeffects_UCL.csv
+          11. Output_Age20to80_noTAC_betaeffects_LCL.csv

   - ### Plots.R